 Let's be perfectly clear.
 Guns do not make you safer.

 The venerable American Journal of Medicine published extensive research with the resounding conclusion that "the gun ownership rate was a strong and independent predictor of firearm-related death."
 Quick case in point: "The US, with the most guns per capita in the world, has the highest rate of deaths from firearms, while Japan, which has the lowest rate of gun ownership, has the least."

 But again, this is America.
 And because we are exceptional, we take exception to facts and logic.
-Besides, right now America is as exceptional as ever.
-That's because our exceptional President says so, over and over again.
+Hey, how about that former exceptional President who said so, over and over again.
 For example, when such professorial pitchman schools us wee folk about our need to teach Assad a valuable lesson.
-He maintains that America is "the anchor of global security" with a heavy "burden of leadership" that has made the world a "better place".
+He maintained that America is "the anchor of global security" with a heavy "burden of leadership" that has made the world a "better place".
 Obama's words are like melted butter on a French baguette.
 Just makes you wanna go shoot things, doesn't it?

 And boy is America damn good at that.
 In fact, that's how we became Americans in the first place.